verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :opt_param xpeak: Peak location horizontally.
 Required for ``pulse``, ``gaussian`` and ``delta``.
     :opt_param dc: The DC level of the distribution.
 Required for ``pulse``, ``gaussian`` and ``delta``.

-    .. warning:: Shaped channels for global routing is rarely used so it is unknown if this feature still works.

     Sets the distribution of tracks for the x-directed channels -- the channels that run horizontally.

     Most values are from 0 to 1.